wookdev/wookdev.github.io/_drafts/2015-03-26-historical-note-about-munged-org.md

 datestr: Thursday, March 26th, 2015
 ---

-My blogging activities started shortly after 9/11 happened, even tho I'd been dicking around with the web for a couple of years by then.

-What happened was that shortly after the terrorist attacks of September 11th, [American Airlines flight 587 crashed on takeoff from JFK][aa587].
-I was in London for work that day, and my voicemail pretty quickly loaded up with family asking where I was and if I was okay.
+My blogging activities started shortly after the terrorist attacks of September 11th, 2001 happened.
+[American Airlines flight 587 crashed on takeoff from JFK][aa587].
+I was in London for work that week, and my voicemail pretty quickly loaded up with family asking where I was and if I was okay.
 I was, but I didn't have a mobile phone that worked in the UK, so I had no way to listen to them, or respond.